 Training for Counselors, Teachers, and Others

-Pongo offers a one-day training in our approach and techniques.
+Pongo offers a one-day training in Seattle to teach our approach and techniques.
 We would like to show you how to use poetry to help distressed teens understand and express their important issues and feelings.
+This is exciting and rewarding work!
+Please write to us to be placed on our email list, so you receive notice of upcoming trainings.
+We generally give trainings twice a year, in May and October.
+Our email address is firstname.lastname@example.org .

-COST: The cost of the workshop is $130, which includes a copy of Richard Gold's book "Writing with At-Risk Youth: The Pongo Teen Writing Method" (Rowman & Littlefield Education, 2014), a $30 value.
-Thanks to a generous sponsor, Pongo is able to offer a number scholarships.
-You can make a request for a scholarship on your registration form, below.
-All registration fees must be paid in advance of the workshop.
+COST: The cost of the workshop is $130, which includes a copy of Richard Gold's book "Writing with At-Risk Youth: The Pongo Teen Writing Method" (Rowman & Littlefield Education, 2014), a $34 retail value.
+Thanks to a generous sponsor, Pongo is able to offer a number of $80 scholarships, which reduces the cost to $50 (and still includes a $34 book).
+You can make a request for a scholarship when you file your registration form, below.
+At the time of registration, the form should be copied and pasted into an email.
+All registration fees must be paid to complete the registration.
+Please email us with any questions.
+The email address is email@example.com.

 WORKSHOP DATE, TIME, LOCATION